daleao/sdv/WalkOfLife/README.md

 ### ![](https://i.imgur.com/p9QdB6L.png) Farming

 - **Lv5 - Harvester** - 10% chance for extra yield from harvested crops.
 - **Lv10 - Agriculturist** - Crops grow 10% faster.
 Grow best-quality crops organically without fertilizer.
-    - Chance for iridium quality is unchanged from vanilla and is equal to half the chance for gold.
+    - Chance of iridium quality is unchanged from vanilla and is equal to half the chance of gold.
 Fertilizers will still massively increase that chance.
 - **Lv10 - Artisan** - All artisan machines work 10% faster.
-Ship quality artisan goods to improve your brand value over time.
+Ship quality artisan goods to increase brand value over time.
     - Every artisan good shipped is worth a number of points based on its value and quality.
 Accumulating enough points will have your goods be recognized in the Stardew Artisan Fair's Seasonal Awards.
 Their stamp on your products can be worth a premium of up to 40% extra value.
 You will receive a congratulatory mail from the Stardew Artisan's Society upon winning a new award.
 - **Lv5 - Rancher** - Befriend animals quicker.
     - Double mood and friendship from petting.
 Newborn animals are born with some starting friendship.
 - **Lv10 - Breeder** - Animals incubate faster and breed more frequently.
 Increase value of animals at high friendship.
-    - Mammals are twice as likely to give birth and oviparous (egg-laying) animals incubate twice as fast.
-At max friendship animals are worth 2.5x their base price instead of vanilla 1.3x.
+    - Mammals are three times as likely to give birth and oviparous (egg-laying) animals incubate twice as fast.
+At max friendship animals are worth 2.5x their base price, instead of vanilla 1.3x.
 - **Lv10 - Producer** - Happy animals produce twice as frequently.
 Produce worth 5% more for every full barn or coop.
     - Note that happiness (mood) is not the same as friendship, and that animals cannot produce more than once per day.
-Bonus value applies to artisan goods derived from animal produce.
+Bonus sell value also applies to artisan goods derived from animal produce.
 There is no limit to the scaling.

 ### ![](https://i.imgur.com/jf88nPt.png) Foraging

 - **Lv5 - Forager** - 20% chance for double yield of foraged items.
 - **Lv10 - Ecologist** - Wild berries restore 50% more health and energy.
 Learn to identify forage of higher-quality over time.
     - All foraged items will have the same quality for immediate inventory convenience.
 Quality starts off at silver and increases when enough items have been foraged.
 - **Lv10 - Scavenger** - Location of forageable items revealed.
-Occasionally track buried treasures.
+Occasionally track buried treasure.
     - On switching maps while outside you will occasionally detect hidden buried treasure.
 Find it and dig it up (with a hoe) within the time limit to obtain your reward.
 The larger your win streak the better your odds of obtaining rare items.
 Bonus: hold LeftShift (or LeftShoulder on gamepad) to reveal all forageables on-screen.
-- **Lv5   - Lumberjack** - Felling trees yields 25% more wood.
+- **Lv5 - Lumberjack** - Felled trees yield 25% more wood.
 - **Lv10 - Arborist** - All trees grow faster and can drop hardwood.
     - Bonus tree growth works as a global buff (applies to all farmhands) and stacks in multiplayer with multiple Arborists.
 - **Lv10 - Tapper** - Tappers are cheaper to craft.
 Tapped trees give syrup 25% faster.

 ### ![](https://i.imgur.com/TidtIw0.png) Mining

 - **Lv5 - Miner** - +1 ore per ore vein.
-- **Lv10 - Spelunker** - Chance to find ladders and shafts increases as you reach deeper levels. +1 speed in the mines.
+- **Lv10 - Spelunker** - Chance to find ladder and shafts increases as you progress down the mines. +1 speed while mining.
     - Bonus is 10% after reaching the bottom of the Mines, and continues to scale indefinitely.
 - **Lv10 - Prospector** - Location of ladders and mining nodes revealed.
 Occasionally track special rocks.
     - Analogous to Scavenger.
 Will track any mining nodes or mineral forages off-screen with a yellow pointer, and any ladders or shafts with a green pointer.
 On entering a new mine floor you will occasionally detect stones with prospective treasure.
 Find the stone and break it within the time limit to obtain your reward.
 The larger your win streak the better your odds of obtaining rare items.
 Bonus: hold LeftShift to highlight nodes and ladders on-screen.
 - **Lv5 - Blaster** - Bombs are cheaper to craft.
 Exploding rocks yields twice as much coal.
 - **Lv10 - Demolitionist** - Bomb radius +1.
 Exploding rocks yields 20% more resources.
     - Bonus: get excited when hit by explosions.
 - **Lv10 - Gemologist** - Identify gems and minerals of higher quality.
 Crystalariums work 25% faster.